ocaml/opam/doc/pages/Manual.md

 ```

 Checksums are specified as strings in hexadecimal form and should be prefixed
-by the name of the hashing algorithm (when unspecified, MD5 is assumed for
+by the hashing algorithm's name (when unspecified, MD5 is assumed for
 backwards compatibility only).

 Additionally, the number of hexadecimal chars must match exactly what is